bilalamjad-devops/kubernetescode/README.md

 ---

-### 4. How to View it in KillerCoda
+**How to View it in KillerCoda**
 KillerCoda runs in a browser.
 To see your app, you cannot just click "localhost."
 Instead:

-1. Look for the **"Traffic/Ports"** icon or tab in the KillerCoda interface (usually at the top or side).
-2. Select **"Access Port 5000"**.
-3. A new tab will open showing your message: *"Please subscribe, like, and comment on this video, TY!!!"*
+Please open port 8080 in KillerKoda.